UQ-RCC/hpc-docs/guides/Bunya-UserData-Guide.md

 df -i /QRISdata/QNNNN
 ```

+* If you need help to figure out where to look, draw the directory tree, to two levels initially. </br>
+`tree -d -L 2 /QRISdata/QNNNN` </br>
+You can drill down deeper if necessary (increase -L value, and/or, start looking deeper within the collection.)

 * If you need to ascertain where the data is you can use these variants of the du command
 ```
 #You can explore subdirectories by adding to the path for the du command.